- 1 Gestational Diabetes

 - The risk of baby’s problems is greatest when glycaemic control is poor around the time of conception.

-- Fetal macrosomia – this is basically a big baby!
+- Fetal macrosomia – this means big baby!
 The excess maternal glucose the baby is exposed to results in the storage of more fat than normal.
 Definition – abdominal circumference >70th percentile.

 - The newborn may be hypoglycaemic, as they have been producing their own endogenous insulin during pregnancy to counteract they hyperglycaemia of the mother.
 This is usually self-limiting, but may require IV glucose.